Suor/CommentsAwareEnter/README.md

-# Comments Aware Enter for Sublime Text 2/3
+# Comments Aware Enter and Join Lines for Sublime Text 2/3

 Hitting `Enter` in line comments will insert a proper indented comment marker for you.
+In its turn `Ctrl+J` (`Cmd+J` on OS X) joins comment lines removing comment markers and extraneous whitespace.

 This plugin is for **line comments only**, so it doesn't work with block ones.

 ## Thats cool, but can I use `smth + Enter` instead?